Last Updated: 5 May 2026

 Right of RectificationData Subjects have the right to require that their personal data be up to date and accurate.
 Where the firm receives a request from a data subject, the firm will verify whether the data subject’s data is up to date and accurate, and if not will make requested corrections.

-Right to Restrict ProcessingWhere a data subject is contesting the accuracy of his/her personal data held by the firm (see right to rectification above), or is objecting to processing (see right to object below), or where the processing is unlawful, the data subject has the right to restrict processing of his/her personal data.
+Right to Restrict ProcessingWhere a data subject is contesting the accuracy of their personal data held by the firm (see right to rectification above), or is objecting to processing (see right to object below), or where the processing is unlawful, the data subject has the right to restrict processing of their personal data.

 The firm’s policy is the follow the same procedure as a request under the Right to Erasure.
 It will review all data held by the firm relating to the data subject and consider whether it holds any data in excess of that needed under its legitimate purpose.
 It will then restrict future processing of any “excess” data in accordance with the request of the data subject.

-The Right to Object to ProcessingUnder this right the data subject can object to the processing of his or her data.
-The firm’s policy is the follow the same procedure as a request under the Right to Erasure above.
+The Right to Object to ProcessingUnder this right the data subject can object to the processing of their data.
+Where the objection relates to direct marketing, this right is absolute — the firm must cease processing immediately and no balancing assessment is required.
+In all other cases, the firm’s policy is to follow the same procedure as a request under the Right to Erasure above.
 It will review all data held by the firm relating to the data subject and consider whether it holds/processes any data in excess of that needed under its legitimate purpose.
 It will cease any processing of any “excess” data in accordance with the request of the data subject.

 The right to data portability applies:

-The firm considers that, because it does not generally process personal data by purely automated means, it does not hold data which would be subject to a data portability request.
+The firm does not process personal data by purely automated means and therefore does not hold data which would be subject to a data portability request.

 In the event that the firm determines that it holds data relevant to a data portability request, it will review the personal data held.
 The firm will then determine the electronic format in which the data has been requested to be transferred, (e.g. the electronic file type).
 All data relating to any individuals other than the maker of the request, will be redacted.
 The firm will then consider whether its legal and professional obligations require any data held by the firm to be kept confidential and transfer the data deemed not subject to these restrictions to the third party (who may be another accountancy firm) as requested by the individual.

 The firm is required to be able to demonstrate compliance with each of its obligations under the GDPR.
 This requires that internal mechanisms and control systems are put in place to ensure compliance with the GDPR and that there is documentary evidence to prove this.
-This evidence may need to be produced to external stakeholders, including supervisory authorities (such as the Data Protection Commission (DPC) in the Republic of Ireland and the Information Commissioner’s Office (ICO) in the UK & Northern Ireland).
+This evidence may need to be produced to external stakeholders, including the Data Protection Commission (DPC), our supervisory authority in Ireland.

 Some example policies for the firm to demonstrate GDPR compliance include through its policies addressing Data Protection Impact Statements, Privacy Notices and applying the concept of Privacy by Design, as well as Data Retention.